DucManhPhan/DucManhPhan.github.io/_posts/2020-03-01-How-to-use-HttpURLConnection-to-communicate-with-other-systems.md

         At (2) line, when configuring the HTTP **RequestMethod** pass in a string because there were no enums when this API was designed.
 However, we could easily pass in a malformed string.

         At (3) line, it's difficult to realize that it's the actual handling of the response body.
 There we see that we can ask the connection for the input stream.
 But that's a raw input stream.
-Therefore, we need to write a helper method, in this case, readInputStream() to take that raw input stream and turn it into something useful.
+Therefore, we need to write a helper method, in this case, `readInputStream()` to take that raw input stream and turn it into something useful.
 That's pretty low-level code that we have to write there with lots of possibilities.for subtle errors.

     - The Http method **PATCH** does not support.

     - An exception is thrown directly when encountering errors such as 400 Bad Request, 404 Not Found.
-So, we need to use exception handling try/cathch to handle our exceptions.
+So, we need to use exception handling try/catch to handle our exceptions.

 <br>

 ## Wrapping up

 - If our project do not use JDK 11, to communicate with other systems, we can use other third-party libraries such as the Apache HttpComponents project, which also offers an HttpClient API, and OkHttp from Square, which is another opensource HttpClient for Java, and there's also even higher-level libraries like the JAX-RS Rest client.
 This REST client doesn't only perform HTTP requests, but it also knows about REST principles, and can, for example, automatically map JSON responses to Java objects.

 - The **java.net** package includes classes and interfaces that help manage cookies and can be used to create a stateful (as opposed to stateless) HTTP session.
 The classes are **CookieHandler**, **CookieManager**, and **HttpCookie**.